slobentanzer/causality_perspective_2023/manuscript.md

 Knowledge representation frameworks can aid in this process [@doi:10.1038/s41587-023-01848-y].

 In the biomedical field, there is a rich tradition of documenting biological knowledge at various levels of detail and focusing on different aspects of biology.
-Detailed mechanistic models, provide mathematical descriptions of the dynamic interactions at a molecular or cellular level.
+Detailed mechanistic models provide mathematical descriptions of the dynamic interactions at a molecular or cellular level.
 Genome-scale networks, including metabolic and gene regulatory networks, offer comprehensive views of metabolic processes and gene interactions [@doi:10.1038/nrg3885].
 Protein-protein interaction databases recapitulate either causal or non-causal interactions between proteins [@doi:10.1038/nrg3885].
-These examples of PK, from complex mechanistic mathematical descriptions of dynamical systems to undirected networks of interconnected proteins, provide useful sources of information that can be leveraged to inform models.

 ### Modelling on prior knowledge